top of page

 Once the croc disappeared, we continued exploring the canal.

-Along both sides of the canal were mangroves trees.
-Mangroves are a variety of highly salt-tolerant trees that can thrive in channels, rivers and tidal waters, which consist of a mix of fresh water and salty ocean water.
-They are known for their twisted, tangled, and exposed roots that make the trees appear to be standing on stilts above the water.
+Mangrove trees lined both sides of the canal.
+Mangroves are a type of tree that is highly tolerant to salt and can flourish in channels, rivers, and tidal waters, where fresh water mixes with salty ocean water.
+These trees are characterized by their twisted, tangled, and exposed roots, giving them the appearance of standing on stilts above the water.

-The Everglades National Park has the largest area of protected mangrove forests in the Northern Hemisphere.
-These trees act as a nursery for many marine animals.
-Wading birds congregate in the mangroves during the dry months to feed and nest.
+Everglades National Park contains the most extensive protected mangrove forests in the Northern Hemisphere.
+These trees serve as a nursery for numerous marine creatures.
+During the dry months, wading birds gather in the mangroves to feed and nest.

 Mangrove roots slow the movement of tidal waters, causing sediments to settle out of the water and build up the muddy bottom thus helping to stabilize shorelines and reduce erosion from storm surges, currents, waves, and tides.
 Importantly, mangrove forests also hold tight in hurricanes.

-Unfortunately, less than an hour into our journey we passed a kayaker who was returning to the Visitors Center after receiving a weather alert about a fast approaching rain storm.
-We contemplated continuing further but changed our minds once we heard the rumble of thunder.
-We hightailed it back as fast as we could.
+Unfortunately, less than an hour into our trip, we encountered a kayaker who was returning to the Visitors Center after receiving a weather alert about a fast approaching rain storm.
+We considered pressing on, but decided against it when we heard thunder rumbling.
+We quickly returned as fast as possible.

 We made it back to the dock with less than a minute to spare before monsoon rains began.
 Fifteen minutes later the clouds parted, the sun came out, and the humidity level skyrocketed.
 Welcome to Florida.

-Before leaving the Visitors Center, we spotted several West Indian manatees swimming in the marina.
-These marvelous creatures have a large, seal-shaped body with paired flippers and a round paddle-shaped tail.
-Often referred to as ’sea cows‘ manatees are primarily herbivores and spend up to eight hours each day grazing on aquatic plants like seagrass.
-On average they graze and digest over 100 pounds of aquatic greens every day.
-An adult female manatee can measure up to 13 feet in length and weigh over 1,300 pounds so it was difficult capturing their entire body in a single frame.
+Before departing from the Visitors Center, we noticed several West Indian manatees swimming in the marina.
+These fascinating creatures have large, seal-like bodies with paired flippers and a round, paddle-shaped tail.
+Often called 'sea cows,' manatees are mainly herbivores and spend up to eight hours daily feeding on aquatic plants like seagrass.
+On average, they consume and digest over 100 pounds of aquatic vegetation each day.
+An adult female manatee can reach up to 13 feet in length and weigh over 1,300 pounds, making it challenging to capture their entire body in a single photo.

 We were lucky to spot this young calf playing in the water as the adults fed on algae growing on the marina supports.

-Since our kayaking adventure had been cut short we had time to make several stops along the main road back to the Park Entrance.
+Since our kayaking adventure was cut short, we had time to make several stops along the main road back to the Park Entrance.
 Our first stop was at Mahogany Hammock.
-A hardwood hammock is a dense stand of broad-leafed trees that grow on a natural rise of only a few inches in elevation from the surrounding wetlands.
-It only takes 2-3 inches of raised ground to enable the hammocks to support some of the largest trees in the Everglades.
-Drop down a few inches in elevation, and only saw grass prairie can exist.
-This delicate balance of ecology is what makes the Everglades one of the most unique places on earth.
+A hardwood hammock is a dense cluster of broad-leafed trees that grow on a natural rise of just a few inches above the surrounding wetlands.
+It takes only 2-3 inches of elevated ground for the hammocks to support some of the largest trees in the Everglades.
+A drop of a few inches in elevation allows only saw grass prairie to thrive.
+This delicate ecological balance is what makes the Everglades one of the most unique places on earth.

 A boardwalk bridges the sawgrass prairie of the Shark River Slough.
 Because we were still in the dry season, water was no longer flowing.

-Instead, of water much of the ground was covered in a brown-colored sponge mat of algae called "periphyton".
-During the rainy periphyton floats on the surface and is eaten by fish.
-During the dry season, it habitats for numerous small, burrowing creatures such as small worms and insects.
-Because periphyton absorbs water, these animals find a source of moisture here even after the water in the prairie has dried up.
-In the Everglades ecosystems every organism has a role to play during wet and dry seasons
+Rather than being covered in water, much of the ground was blanketed by a brown-colored sponge mat of algae known as "periphyton".
+During the rainy season, periphyton floats on the surface and is consumed by fish.
+In the dry season, it provides habitats for numerous small, burrowing creatures like small worms and insects.
+Since periphyton absorbs water, these animals can find moisture here even after the prairie has dried up.
+In the Everglades ecosystems, every organism has a role to play during both wet and dry seasons.

 Walking into the hammock, the sawgrass prairie quickly gave way to a wall of trees.
-Do these hardwood hammocks become islands surrounded by wetlands?
 The acids from decaying plant life at the edges of the hammock eats away at the limestone underground to form moats which encircle the hardwood hammocks.
 In addition to providing animals with a perennial source of water, the moats also protect the hardwood hammocks from wildfire, a constant danger in the Everglades.

-Shaded from the sun, lush vegetation including ferns and air plants thrive in the moisture-laden air of these hammocks.
+Protected from the sun, vibrant vegetation such as ferns and air plants flourish in the humid air of these hammocks.

-The most interesting feature of the Mahogany Hammock Trail is that it houses the largest living Mahogany tree in the entire United States.
-It has been reported the tree is approximately 3.75 feet in diameter at breast height and 70-80 feet tall.
+The Mahogany Hammock Trail's most fascinating aspect is that it is home to the largest living Mahogany tree in the United States.
+This tree is reported to have a diameter of about 3.75 feet at breast height and stands 70-80 feet tall.

 Our next stop was suppose to be the Anhinga Trail at the Ernie Coe Visitors Center; however, we stopped at a random spot along the road and were mesmerized by a flock on Swallow-Tailed Kites zipping around a field performing aerial acrobatics.
 The Swallow-Tailed Kite is a large black and white raptor with a deeply forked tail.
 In fact, no other bird in the United States has a tail as long (10-14 inches) and deeply forked as the Swallow-Tailed Kite.
 These birds of prey are normally spotted soaring above the tree line, rarely flapping their wings as they coast through the air.
 As their name implies, these kites are fantastic flyers and are often observed seemingly floating in the breeze.
 Kites continually flick and rotate their tail, switching from a straight course to a tight turn in an instant as it scans for prey.
 These nimble, aerial acrobats can even roll and dive backwards to catch an insect behind them.

-Finally, we arrived at the Anhinga Trail, one of the most popular trails in Everglades National Park.
-It's known as one of the best places to photograph wading birds and alligators because of their numbers and their tolerance of people on the boardwalk.
+Finally, we reached the Anhinga Trail, a highly popular path in Everglades National Park.
+It is renowned as an excellent spot for photographing wading birds and alligators due to their abundance and their comfort with people on the boardwalk.

-The path starts by traversing the Taylor Slough.
-Slough is used to describe areas of the Everglades where there is slightly deeper water than in the surrounding marshes and where a slow, but measurable current is present.
+The path begins by crossing the Taylor Slough.
+The term "slough" refers to regions in the Everglades where the water is somewhat deeper than in the adjacent marshes, and a slow yet noticeable current flows.

 Walking through the slough on the elevated platform made wildlife viewing so much easier.
 Peering down from the platform, it wasn't long before we had our first sighting.